Our Packages for Ireland

 Types of wedding venues in Ireland

 Fully functioning castles occupy more than half of our list of wedding venues in Ireland, easily outnumbering all other types of venues.
-These operational castles have an imposing medieval facade and were built as far back as the 16th century.
+These operational castles have an imposing medieval facade and were built as far back as the 16th-century.
 Despite their age, they were carefully preserved by the owners, keeping their classy palatial interiors and features.
 Many have been upgraded into luxury castle hotels, some now house a museum whilst others are available for private holiday rentals and exclusive wedding hire.
 All these castles are located in scenic regions - some with panoramic views of the mountains, green fields, parklands and woodlands.
 They are outstanding choices for couples who want an intimate destination wedding or an elopement for two in a unique Irish venue.

-Speaking of castle ruins, these ancient structures also have a facade that makes for a stunning dramatic backdrop for an elopement ceremony in Ireland.
+Speaking of castle ruins, these ancient structures also have a facade that makes for a stunning dramatic backdrop for a wedding ceremony in Ireland.
 Some of our couples loved the idea of exchanging vows inside these derelict churches and castles with thick green foliage crawling on the walls, giving life to these abandoned pieces of history.
 Here in Ireland, castle and church ruins are preserved, protected and kept clean so locals and tourists can visit them as to look back on the eventful past of the Irish people.
 But more than visiting, couples can also hold an elopement ceremony for two or an intimate wedding with no more than a handful of guests in these magnificent locations.

 Far from the ordinary boutique hotels in other urban European cities, Irish boutique hotels are typically family-owned and small but stylish and unique!
 Despite their smaller size, these modern wedding venues offer incredible outdoor landscapes, amazing food and impeccable customer service.
-Outdoor ceremonies can be held in the hotels’ gardens, beneath the trees of their private forests or on lush lawn overlooking serene bodies of water.
+Outdoor micro weddings can be held in the hotels’ gardens, beneath the trees of their private forests or on lush lawn overlooking serene bodies of water.
 In front of the outdoor ceremony spot are towering trees of the forestland fronting the hotel.

 The charm and cosy atmosphere of a rustic wedding venue never goes out of style.
 There are couples from across all generations who prefer this type of venue for it’s relaxed and homely ambience, nature-inspired textures, peaceful setting and quirky elements of decor.
 Luckily, Ireland is bursting with gorgeous rustic wedding venues like woodland lodges, traditional cottages and country houses enclosed in vast estates that can be exclusively rented for your destination wedding in Ireland.

-‘Game of Thrones’ Locations
+‘Game of Thrones’ locations

 Remember the Dark Hedges and the Ballintoy Harbour – or “Port of Pyke on the Iron Islands” in your favourite series, the Game of Thrones?
-These two locations and over 20 others are located in Northern Ireland… and you can get married right at these spots!
+These two locations and over 20 others are located in Northern Ireland… and you can have a micro wedding right at these spots!
 So if you’re a big GoT fan dreaming of a Game of Thrones kind of ambience for your wedding in Europe, any of these locations will serve you best.
 Have your photos taken in the middle of the peculiar line up of beech trees along the Bregagh Road in County Antrim.
 The place is unquestionably fantastic, the reason why it was included as a filming location in the second season of GoT.

-Beaches and Cliffs
+Beaches and cliffs

 Ireland is bordered on the west by scenic cliffs overlooking the northern Atlantic Ocean.
 This is where you’ll find the popular Cliffs of Moher which is fast becoming a top elopement venue in Ireland in terms of popularity.
 This outdoor wedding location is perfect for couples who want a dramatic setting for their ceremony.
 Similar stunning views await you on the east coast of Ireland, just a short drive from Dublin city, at the Howth Head peninsula overlooking the Irish Sea.
 For a more peaceful and less touristy exchange of vows, travel to Slea Head or the Kerry Cliffs of Portmagee in the South West of Ireland.
 The coast of County Donegal is also well worth considering if you’re not much interested in sharing your big day with hundreds of tourists.

-Traditional Irish Pubs
+Traditional Irish pubs

 Want something truly unique for your wedding in Ireland?
 Have a post-ceremony reception in a local pub that offers a raw and authentic Irish wedding experience.
 The highlight of all Irish wedding receptions is the toasting ceremony when the couple would drink one of the many varieties of authentic Irish beers, but the beer of choice is typically Guinness!
 There’s one traditional Irish pub in Co.
 Clare, located just a stone’s throw away from the Cliffs of Moher, that specialises in hosting pub weddings.
 This family-owned pub has been serving locals and tourists since the 1980’s and its rustic wedding Barn is is a popular wedding venue both with locals and destination couples alike!
 Incorporating the Irish pub scene into your big day is a fantastic way to embrace your chosen wedding destination.